jeanbza/jadekler.github.io/_posts/2019-11-05-docker-in-docker.md

-The big difference is that I can do both on my local laptop, but the latter requires extraorinarily more effort to actually stick in a cloud since most automated "run a container in the cloud" services have no idea wtf you're talking about trying to link containers and shit.
+The big difference is that I can do both on my local laptop, but the latter requires extraorinarily more effort to actually stick in a cloud since most automated "run a container in the cloud" services have no idea wtf you're talking about trying to link containers.
 We're just here to run your one, single container dude.

 # Ok how do you actually do this